 Depending on the type of rhinitis, certain conditions may be associated, such as:

 Treating rhinitis depends on the specific cause or diagnosis.
 If there is a specific trigger that can be avoided, this may be a successful treatment.
 For example, in people with cat allergy, avoidance of cat exposure and direct contact with cats may help to control symptoms.
+At South Florida ENT Specialists we strive to provide the best rhinitis treatments Pembroke Pines has to offer.

 Often, medications are used to control symptoms.
 Depending on the specific cause of the rhinitis symptoms, some of the medications that may be used include: